-1. Where your hair down and avoid tight hair styles.
+1. Wear your hair down and avoid tight hair styles.
 The tighter your hair is the more likely you are to notice the pain.
-A loose braid or silk scrunchy like the Baby Blues postpartum gentle mulberry silk ones are recommended if pulling back is necessary.
+A loose braid or silk scrunchy like the Baby Blues postpartum gentle mulberry silk ones are recommended if pulling hair back is necessary.

 3. Ice it.
 Apply ice or that bag of frozen veggies (you know, the one you haven't touched in months) to your head to alleviate some of the pain.

 (I even had a friend who suggested shampoo in the fridge before use, so when applied it was cooling).